 Waxed canvas is a popular fabric for bag making.
 There are some key differences to working with waxed canvas as opposed to usual bag making fabrics, mainly it’s not possible to adhere fusible interfacings to the fabric, and you will need to clean your sewing machine afterwards.

-If you are sewing waxed canvas for bag making then consider adding form to your lining instead of the waxed canvas. alternatively, you could baste a stabilizer in the side seams, or quilt foam to add shape.
+If you are sewing waxed canvas for bag making then consider adding form to your lining instead of the waxed canvas.
+Iron on adhesive stabilizers will not adhere to the waxed surface.
+Alternatively, you could baste a stabilizer in the side seams, or quilt foam to add shape.